Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 SCR-20260409-jhma

-colima start launches a Linux VM where Docker Engine can be used.
-From here, regular docker commands work as usual.
+colima start launches a Linux VM with Docker Engine available.
+From there, you can use the normal docker commands.

 Starting Open WebUI